NotePlan/plugins/dbludeau.TodoistNoteplanSync/README.md

 - **/todoist sync today** (alias **/tost**): sync tasks due today from Todoist to your daily note in Noteplan.
 A header can be configured in settings.
 - **/todoist sync project** (alias **/tosp**): link a single list from Todoist to a note in Note plan using Frontmatter.
 This command will sync the current project you have open.
 - **/todoist sync all projects** (alias **/tosa**): this will sync all projects that have been linked using Frontmatter.
+- **/todoist sync all projects and today** (alias **/tosat** **/toast**): this will sync all projects and the today note.
+Running it as one comand instead of two will check for duplicates.
+This command will sync all tasks from projects to their linked note, includeing tasks due today.
+It will sync all tasks from all projects in Todoist that are due today except for those already in the project notes (to avoid duplication).

 ## Configuration
 - This plug in requires an API token from Todoist.
 These are available on the free and paid plans.
 To get the token follow the instructions [here](https://todoist.com/help/articles/find-your-api-token)